cicconee/go-cicd-example/README1.md

 #### Example Up Migration

-`migrate` will look for a directory named `migrations` in the directory the command was executed from.
+`migrate` will look for a directory named `migrations` located in the directory the command was executed from.

 Then apply all the up migrations to the database `table_name`.